 You are likely to stop snoring after delivering the baby.
 If not immediately, you might be free of it after pregnancy, as you lose the baby weight.

 Do Pregnant Women Snore More Than Others?

 Pregnant women are likely to snore more than non-pregnant women because of their increasing estrogen levels, belly, and blood circulation.
 Those who never snored before pregnancy may develop the condition during pregnancy.

 The good news is that you won’t snore forever.
 Once your baby is here, the snoring is most likely to vanish.
 But sleepless nights?
 Well, they are here to stay for a while!
 Don’t be surprised to find your partner wistfully talking about those beautiful ‘snore-filled’ nights!

-Is snoring wrecking your marriage?
+Has your snoring become a nightmare for you and your partner?
 How are you dealing with it?
-Tell us, in the comments section below.
+Tell us in the comments section below.

 2. B I Balserak; Sleep disordered breathing in pregnancy; Breathe (Sheff).
 (2015)

 3. A N Akkoca et al.; Ear, nose and throat changes observed during three trimester of pregnancy; Science Journal of Clinical Medicine